SjoerdKoop/vicon_control/README.md

 The pin setup is done in *robot_control/bbb_scripts/set_pins*. **Change pin setup if needed.**

 After installing the *robot_control* package, directories *robot_control/bin* and *robot_control/firmware* are populated with programs.
-These programs, together with the scripts defined in *robot_control/bbb_scripts* can be send to the robot using *robot_control/send_files*. **Replace the IP address and "jurp" with your BeagleBoneBlack user if needed.**
+These programs, together with the scripts defined in *robot_control/bbb_scripts* can be send to the robot using *robot_control/send_files*. **Replace the IP address and "jurp" with your BeagleBone Black user if needed.**

 ### On the BeagleBone Black